CHAPTER 85. GENERAL PROVISIONS

 Official Note

-The jurisdiction of the Board under this paragraph includes jurisdiction over a foreign legal consultant, military attorney or a person holding a Limited In-House Corporate Counsel License.
+The jurisdiction of the Board under this paragraph includes jurisdiction over a foreign legal consultant, military attorney, attorney spouse of an active-duty service member, attorney participant in defender or legal services programs, or a person holding a Limited In-House Corporate Counsel License.
 See the definitions of ‘‘attorney,’’ ‘‘practice of law’’ and ‘‘respondent-attorney’’ in § 85.2 (relating to definitions).

 (2) Any attorney of another jurisdiction specially admitted by a court of this Commonwealth for a particular proceeding.

-(3) Any formerly admitted attorney, with respect to acts prior to suspension, disbarment or transfer to inactive status, or with respect to acts subsequent thereto which amount to the practice of law or constitute the violation of the Enforcement Rules or these rules.
+(3) Any formerly admitted attorney, with respect to acts prior to suspension, disbarment, temporary suspension, administrative suspension, permanent resignation, or transfer to or assumption of retired, inactive or disability inactive status, or with respect to acts subsequent thereto which amount to the practice of law or constitute the violation of the Disciplinary Rules, the Enforcement Rules or these rules.

-(4) Any attorney who is a justice, judge or district justice, with respect to acts prior to taking office as a justice, judge or district justice, if the Judicial Inquiry and Review Board declines jurisdiction with respect to such acts.
+(4) Any attorney who is a justice, judge or magisterial district judge, with respect to acts prior to taking office as a justice, judge or magisterial district judge, if the Judicial Conduct Board declines jurisdiction with respect to such acts.

-(5) Any attorney who resumes the practice of law, with respect to nonjudicial acts while in office as a justice, judge or district justice.
+(5) Any attorney who resumes the practice of law, with respect to nonjudicial acts while in office as a justice, judge or magisterial district judge.

 (6) Any attorney not admitted in this Commonwealth who practices law or renders or offers to render any legal service in this Commonwealth.